 Riders must wear bib numbers (supplied with registration) to obtain food and access to certain areas of the route.
-Medical support will be available at all aid stations; however, medical personnel will not be dispensing comfort medications such as: aspirin, ibuprofen, Tylenol.
+Medical support will be available at the Start Finish and #3 Bear Creek Lake Park aid stations; however, medical personnel will not be dispensing comfort medications such as: aspirin, ibuprofen, Tylenol.
 Participants are asked to bring their own comfort medications as needed.

-There will be Bike Mechanics at all Aid Stations.
+Epic Mountain Gear will be providing bike mechanics and all aid stations.
+Please make sure your bike is in good working order when you arrive to ride the Denver Century Ride.
 Please note: There will not be a bike mechanic at the Water Stops.
-We are very thankful for the great support from the following bike shops:
+We are very thankful for the great support from Epic Mountain Gear.

 PLEASE NOTE: The bike shops and mechanics are on site to help with basic repairs and supplies that are $10 or less.
 The goal is to keep you on the ride and safe.
 Should your bicycle need more expensive supplies please be prepared to compensate the mechanics for the supplies, including tires but not tubes.
 We encourage you to make sure your bicycle is in good working order before heading out on the Denver Century Ride.

 Please carry a tube for your tire with you.
 If you need a tire change refresher, contact one of our partner bike shops, they will be happy to teach you.

 SAG wagons will rove each of the courses with water and road assistance to help riders experiencing mechanical trouble or those who become too fatigued to finish.
 Please be prepared to handle your own flats and minor repairs.
 SAGs will only provide assistance to the nearest aid station where you may wait for another SAG moving forward, or phone a friend or relative to pick you up.
 Due to social distancing we will limit the capacity of all SAG vehicles.

 If asked by your driver to wear a mask, please honor their request.

 If you need route support: